Standard German: Orthography Reform of 1996

 Examples are Füße, paßt, and daß.
 Currently, only the first rule is in effect, making the reformed spellings Füße, passt, and dass.
 The word Fuß 'foot' has the letter ß because it contains a long vowel, even though that letter occurs at the end of a syllable.
 The logic of this change is that an 'ß' is a single letter whereas 'ss' are two letters, so the same distinction applies as (for example) between the words den and denn.

 English to Standard German cognates

 This is a selection of cognates in both English and Standard German.
 Instead of the usual infinitive ending -en, Standard German verbs are indicated by a hyphen after their stems.
 Words that are written with capital letters in Standard German are nouns.

 Loanwords from Standard German to English

 English has taken many loanwords from German, often without any change of spelling (aside from frequently eliminating umlauts and not capitalizing nouns):

+Dictionaries

+The Duden is the de facto official dictionary of the Standard High German language, first published by Konrad Duden in 1880.
+The Duden is updated regularly, with new editions appearing every four or five years.
+As of August 2017, it was in its 27th edition and in 12 volumes, each covering different aspects such as loanwords, etymology, pronunciation, synonyms, and so forth.The first of these volumes, Die deutsche Rechtschreibung (German Orthography), has long been the prescriptive source for the spelling of Standard High German.
+The Duden had become the bible of the Standard High German language, being the definitive set of rules regarding grammar, spelling, and usage of Standard High German.

+The Österreichisches Wörterbuch ("Austrian Dictionary"), abbreviated ÖWB, is the official dictionary of the Standard High German language in the Republic of Austria.
+It is edited by a group of linguists under the authority of the Austrian Federal Ministry of Education, Arts and Culture (Bundesministerium für Unterricht, Kunst und Kultur).
+It is the Austrian counterpart to the German Duden and contains a number of terms unique to Austrian German or more frequently used or differently pronounced there.
+A considerable amount of this "Austrian" vocabulary is also common in Southern Germany, especially Bavaria, and some of it is used in Switzerland as well.
+Since the 39th edition in 2001 the orthography of the ÖWB has been adjusted to the German spelling reform of 1996.
+The dictionary is also officially used in the Italian province of South Tyrol.
+It is currently available in 44th edition, from 2022, and includes an online version with limited access.